Want to Stand Out at a Craft Show? Try these Display Tricks

 The photo below is an example of line and composition applied to a smaller grouping within the display.

-The way the products are overlapping and go from tallest to shortest creates a visually pleasing grouping and the eye naturally flows from one product to the next.
+The way the products overlap and go from tallest to shortest creates a visually pleasing grouping and the eye naturally flows from one product to the next.
 There’s no confusion about where to look next.

 line and composition grouping